Difference between Accrual Accounting vs Cash Accounting

 Both Accrual Accounting vs Cash Accounting are popular choices in the market; let us discuss some of the major Differences Between Accrual Accounting vs Cash Accounting:

-The significant difference between the Accrual Accounting and Cash Accounting is where we started our discussion – Timing.
+The significant difference between Accrual Accounting and Cash Accounting is where we started our discussion – Timing.
 The timing of recording or recognizing a transaction, whether Revenue or expenses.
-On one hand, the cash-based mechanism believes in instantaneous acknowledgment of the expenses and revenues, accrual-based method, on the other hand, emphasizes on anticipated transactions.
+On the one hand, the cash-based mechanism believes in instantaneous acknowledgment of the expenses and revenues; the accrual-based method, on the other hand, emphasizes anticipated transactions.
 Another vital difference is in the way cash is tracked.
-On its part cash-based accounting provides an exceptional view of cash flows recording inflows and outflows as and when they occur but lose out on matching revenues and expenses in the journal entry.
-Accrual accounting, on the other hand, is bad at tracking cash flows but great in matching revenue and expenses.
+On its part, cash-based accounting provides an exceptional view of cash flows recording inflows and outflows as and when they occur but loses out on matching revenues and expenses in the journal entry.
+On the other hand, accrual accounting is bad at tracking cash flows but great in matching revenue and expenses.

-The cash accounting is simple and intuitive to understand.
+Cash accounting is simple and intuitive to understand.
 Income and expenditure are realized based on their occurrence.
-It does not really matter when the invoice was issued.
-Hence when a firm relies on cash-based accounting it does not need to prepare any adjustment entries like accruals, deferrals or prior period items.
+Therefore, it did not really matter when the invoice was issued.
+Hence when a firm relies on cash-based accounting, it does not need to prepare any adjustment entries like accruals, deferrals, or prior period items.

 The cash accounting method relies more on the timing of the payments rather than when they were actually incurred.
-There might be a possibility that a firm would not record revenue in the year the corresponding work was done as the revenue was received a year later.
-It is not an acceptable form of accounting and hence it is not recognized by GAAP (Generally Accepted Accounting Principles).
+As a result, there might be a possibility that a firm would not record revenue in the year the corresponding work was done as the revenue was received a year later.
+As a result, it is not an acceptable form of accounting, and hence it is not recognized by GAAP (Generally Accepted Accounting Principles).
 On the other hand, Accrual accounting is widely accepted because of the fact that it recognizes the revenues when they are earned rather than when they are received.

 A better picture of financial performance

 Relying on cash would be more of a crude and disorganized way of reporting transactions.
-The financial status thus reported will not be an accurate way of gauging the financial performance of a company considering there might be projects that run for a longer time horizon.
-It can be difficult and frustrating for investors to come up with a future projection of revenues and cash flows leading to second thoughts over their decision to invest in the company.
-Accrual is much more systematic, clean and acceptable way of accounting.
-The reliance is more on a holistic view and a single transaction (whether small or huge) does not have the capability to alter the financial status and performance of the firm.
+The financial status thus reported will not be an accurate way of gauging a company’s financial performance considering there might be projects that run for a longer time horizon.
+It can be difficult and frustrating for investors to come up with a future projection of revenues and cash flows, leading to second thoughts over their decision to invest in the company.
+Accrual is a much more systematic, clean, and acceptable way of accounting.
+The reliance is more on a holistic view, and a single transaction (whether small or huge) does not have the capability to alter the financial status and performance of the firm.
 Thus, providing a true and fair view of financial statements.

 Access to credit

-As the business grows reliance on cash decreases and transactions rely more on credit.
-In fact more than the expansion of business, to survive in a competitive market, cash-based transactions are no longer sufficient.
-There will be times when payments will be delayed.
-In accrual accounting recording and measuring, credit can be easily done, a phenomenon unknown in cash accounting.
+As the business grows, reliance on cash decreases, and transactions rely more on credit.
+In fact, more than the expansion of business, cash-based transactions are no longer sufficient to survive in a competitive market.
+As a result, there will be times when payments will be delayed.
+In accrual accounting, recording and measuring credit can be easily done, a phenomenon unknown in cash accounting.